uabrc/uabrc.github.io/docs/data_management/lts/interfaces.md

 pip install s3cmd
 ```

 Please note that the instructions mentioned above are specific to the Cheaha system.
-If you need to transfer data between your personal computer and LTS, you'll need to install `s3cmd` and `s5cmd` on your machine.
+To transfer data between your personal computer and LTS, you will need to install `s3cmd` or `s5cmd` on your machine.
 Please refer to this [section](#installation-of-s3cmd-and-s5cmd-on-personal-system) for installation instructions specific to your operating system.

 <!-- markdownlint-disable MD046 -->
 !!! note